Blog da Red Hat

 About the author

 Sophie Watson is a data scientist at Red Hat, where she helps customers to solve business problems using machine learning in the hybrid cloud.
-She has previously conducted research in the areas of researched Bayesian Statistics and Recommendation Engines, and is focused on using her data science and statistics skills to inform next-generation infrastructure for intelligent application development.
+She has previously researched Bayesian Statistics and Recommendation Engines, and is focused on using her data science and statistics skills to inform next-generation infrastructure for intelligent application development.